 This allows for the distribution of policy enforcement and templates among various ONAP modules such as the Service Orchestrator (SO), Controllers, Data Collection, Analytics and Events (DCAE), Active and Available Inventory (A&AI), and a Security Framework.
-These components use common services that support logging, access control, and data management.
-A new component, Multi-Site State Coordination (MUSIC), allows the platform to register and manage state across multi-site deployments.
-The External API provides access for third-party frameworks such as MEF, TM Forum and potentially others, to facilitate interactions between operator BSS and relevant ONAP components.
+These components use common services that support logging, access control, Multi-Site State Coordination (MUSIC), which allow the platform to register and manage state across multi-site deployments.
+The External API provides access for thirdparty frameworks such as MEF, TM Forum and potentially others, to facilitate interactions between operator BSS and relevant ONAP components.
+The logging services also includes event based analysis capabilities to support post orchestration consistency analysis.